 If we didn’t know it, if we didn’t accept it before,

-we know now—more than ever—that you are real,
+we know now—more than ever—that God is real,

-and only you can save us from the falling debris.
+and only He can save us from the falling debris.

 Lauren Hunter is a writer who loves the big picture of God’s journey we are all on together.
 Married to her high school sweetheart, Lauren lives in Northern California with her husband and their four children.
 Her latest book is Leaving Christian Science: 10 Stories of New Faith in Jesus Christ.